Australia Tax

-Australia Tax is a phrase applied to the generally higher prices in Australia of goods and services than equivalent costs in comparative overseas nations such as the United States.
+Australia Tax is a phrase describing the generally higher prices in Australia of goods and services than equivalent costs in comparative overseas nations such as the United States.
 This is particularly the case for video games, computer hardware, and software but may extend to non-technological items such as cars, designer clothing and banking services.
 Companies selling non-physical products which are not subject to the rent and labour of a traditional retail outlet have been particularly criticised.
 Some prices differences can be as much as 88%.

 The phrase was first used by Ed Husic, a federal member of parliament, who brought the issue up in the chamber and subsequently advocated for an inquiry into the problem.
 The cost of digital goods was the subject of an inquiry by the Australian government in 2013.